sathvikswaminathan/sathvikswaminathan.github.io/_posts/2025-08-12-droid-speak.md

 ---
 layout: post
-title: "Prefix sharing in LLM Agents (DroidSpeak)"
+title: "Prefix sharing in LLM agents (DroidSpeak)"
 ---

 *All the figures in this post have been used from the DroidSpeak paper

-LLM Agents are all the buzz these days.
+LLM agents are all the buzz these days.

 LLM agents orchestrate multiple LLMs, each fine-tuned on different datasets to serve distinct tasks and collaborate on solving complex use cases.
 These models generally share the same foundational architecture (ex: LLAMA-3.1 8B), although system designs that allow different LLMs to originate from different foundational models are not uncommon.